Joystream/community-repo/community-roadmap/Mainnet-Term-1.md

+## About

+Before the Council is chosen, it is important to have everything as ready as possible.
+However, there are still a few points that need to be discussed further within the community, such as the initial composition of the Working Groups and the initial salaries.
+To move forward on this, I have put forth my ideas on these matters below.
+This can be the first step in resolving the issues at hand.

+I intentionally consider some Working Groups not fully staffed in the 1st term, as the process will be rolled out gradually.
+The salaries are defined for 1st term only and the compensation system will be adjusted for later terms based on the new scoring system (WIP on this).

-# Composition
+## Composition
 ![WG composition](https://i.imgur.com/Y32t7ql.png)

-# Salaries
+## Salaries

-#### Highlights:
+#### Key principles:
+- Salaries are based on the [JSG's inputs](https://gist.github.com/bedeho/1b231111596e25b215bc66f0bd0e7ccc) and my own market sense
 - Salaries are to be paid in JOY equivalent by the rate of 0.06 USD/JOY (assuming no exchange in 1st term)
 - Council will aim to reduce the number of people in the working groups, while increasing their commitment to the project.
 This will minimize communication costs and facilitate a more effective learning process, leading to better results.
 - Council members will combine the lead/workers roles in the beginning
 - Council will keep experimenting with salaries in 1st term and a more robust compensation system to be introduced in 2nd or 3rd term
-- Just a reminder: JSG recommended to spend as little as 10k USD per month totally for Content, Membership, Forum, HR, Marketing WGs  for the first few months
+- JSG [recommended](https://gist.github.com/bedeho/1b231111596e25b215bc66f0bd0e7ccc#budgets--spending-and-inflation) to spend as little as 10k USD per month totally for Content, Membership, Forum, HR, Marketing WGs  for the first few months

 #### Leads & Council
 - Council: 10k USD/month